nois-lang/noisc/README.md

 - Expressive type system
 - Variant types and pattern matching
-- Type class polymorphism with `kinds`
+- Type class polymorphism with `traits`
 - Errors are a part of a function type signature
 - Automatic memory management
 - Implicit last block line returns